litl/backoff/README.rst

         return requests.get(url)

-This is useful for non-mission critical code where you still wish to retry the code inside of `backoff.on_exception` but with to proceed with execution even if it fails.
+This is useful for non-mission critical code where you still wish to retry the code inside of `backoff.on_exception` but wish to proceed with execution even if all retries fail.

 @backoff.on_predicate
 ---------------------